ghga-de/ghga-datasteward-kit/README.md

 5. MD5 checksums over all encrypted file parts
 6. SHA256 checksums over all encrypted file parts
 7. The file encryption/decryption secret

+Attention: Keep this output file in safe, private location.
+If this file is lost, the uploaded file content becomes inaccessible.

 ## Quick Start
 For setting up the development environment, we rely on the